HHChuang/NAMD_interface/README.md

         - Repeat steps 5 to 9.
 ### Output data procession
 - Purpose of each source code
-    1. `check1traj`: Transform raw data to useful information
+    1. `check1traj`: Transform raw data to useful information for one trajectory.
+    2. `macro_chk`: Call `check1traj` to transform raw data to useful information for all trajectories.
-    2. `anaOneProd`: For one trajectory, calculate bonds length from the output of the previous step.
+    3. `ana1traj`: For one trajectory, calculate bonds length from the output of the previous step.
-    3. `macro_ana`: Call `anaOneProd` to analyse all trajectories.
+    4. `macro_ana`: Call `ana1traj` to analyse all trajectories.
-    4. `plotStates.gnu`: Use gnuplot to plot potential energy curves, population of each electronic state, and non-adiabatic coupling for any two states.
+    5. `plotStates.gnu`: Use gnuplot to plot potential energy curves, population of each electronic state, and non-adiabatic coupling for any two states.
 ---
 ## Example of propagating trajectory